Our Restless Universe: To What End?

 Score one for special creation – perhaps.
 Other Christians want to argue that God built “apparent age” into the universe but this is negated, claims Dr. Wiseman, by the very real charting that can now be done of stars that grow, mature and explode.
 Meanwhile others are constantly coming into being.
 It’s a busy place out there, not a straight line on a one-dimensional blackboard.

 Others argue that the universe and our planet are so hospitable to human life that it must have been “fine tuned” to accommodate us.
 This is the Anthropic Principle, the idea that we live on the Goldilocks Planet, a world specially designed for human life.
 Dr Wiseman feels that this is a noteworthy argument but one that is more a supplement to faith than a cornerstone evidence for God.
 “I became converted before I knew about such a thing,” she added.

-Fuller President Richard Mouw addressed that issue tangentially (and lightheartedly) in his keynote sermon.
+Former Fuller President Richard Mouw addressed that issue tangentially (and lightheartedly).
 Joking that he always “takes comfort from hymns when Biblical logic fails,” he referred to George Beverly Shay’s “How Great Thou Art.”
 The first line reads “consider all/ the worlds Thy hands have made.”
 Even more to the point, the great Christian writer C.S.
 Lewis (1898-1963) – quoted by Dr. Wiseman – touched on this issue in his 1930s/1940s Space Trilogy, a landmark series that begins with “Out of the Silent Planet” based on a trip to Mars by three earthlings and the creatures they encounter.

 “Religion and Rocketry”